PhysicistDataScientist/Strain-Sensor/README.md

 - "Path Manager.txt": file to contain the path location of the folder with all the sample folders.

 Instructions:
-1) Put "Path Manager.txt" in the same folder as "Hi-Bi Fiber.py";
+1) Put "Path Manager.txt" in the same folder as "Strain Sensing.py";
-2) Write the path of the folder containing "Experimental Set 1" on "Path Manager.txt";
+2) Write the path of the folder containing "E - 19" on "Path Manager.txt";
-3) Put the "E000X.txt" files and "Conversion Dictionary.xlsx" inside "Experimental Set 1";
+3) Put the "Band B - Data - Spectrum.TXT" and "Band B - Table - Transverse Section.xlsx" inside "E - 19";
-4) Fill the "Conversion Dictionary.xlsx" "Name" column with the angles corresponding spectrum file names.
-5) Run "Hi-Bi Fiber.py".
+5) Run "Strain Sensing.py".

 Scientific papers:
 >